Kessel, Penguins break through vs. Senators in Game 2 win

 In the second period, he stopped a wide open Scott Wilson from scoring in front of the net.

-Part of Pittsburgh’s stress also may have had to do with the importance of the game and the team’s scoring this series so far.
-In Game 1 the Penguins also scored one goal in a 2-1 overtime loss to the Senators.
+For the most part the Penguins tried not to get discouraged in hopes that at some point they would finally break through.

+“I think it was just the patience, showing up for 60 minutes.
+We knew what to expect from them, and we stuck with it.
+We kept playing our game,” Fleury said.
+“Everybody talks about how good of a defense they are, but tonight we had the puck so much, and we didn’t give them much.
+I thought we controlled the play from start to finish.”

-Ottawa played a physical game, but ultimately couldn’t generate much on Penguins goaltender Marc-Andre Fleury.
+Ottawa played a physical game, but ultimately couldn’t generate much on Fleury.
 The only time Ottawa seemed to consistently break through the Penguins’ defense came late in the third period when the Senators had their net empty and were pushing for a goal.
 Fortunately for Pittsburgh, Fleury was up to the task and picked up his second shutout of the postseason.

-Along with their troubles scoring, the Penguins also had to deal with several injury issues to key players.
+“They’ve got some really good players that turned it on, and they were hard to manage,” Ottawa coach Guy Boucher said.
+“I thought we didn’t manage the puck well on our breakouts at all.
+We gave the puck away a lot.
+We threw the puck away, and it created some momentum in our zone for the opponent.”

 [Join a Yahoo Daily Fantasy Hockey contest now]

+The Penguins also had to deal with injuries to key players in the contest.
 Pittsburgh defenseman Justin Schultz exited the game midway through the second period after he was crunched into the boards by Senators forward Mike Hoffman.

-Pittsburgh also lost forward Bryan Rust five minutes into the game after Rust was leveled by Senators defenseman Dion Phaneuf.
+Pittsburgh lost forward Bryan Rust five minutes into the game after Rust was leveled by Senators defenseman Dion Phaneuf.

+Sullivan did not have an update on the two after the game.

+“I haven’t had an opportunity to get to our medical staff.
+But we’ll probably have more information for you moving forward,” he said.

 Though the Senators lost, they still left Pittsburgh with a split in the series.
 Game 3 is at Ottawa on Wednesday.